Data protection is of a particularly high priority for the management of LECTURA GmbH.

 In addition, Google offers an opt-out add-on at

-Our website uses Google AdWords and conversion tracking.
+Our website uses Google Ads and conversion tracking.
 This is a service provided by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043 (hereinafter: Google).

 We use conversion tracking to provide targeted promotion of our site and websites of our partners.
 The legal basis is Art.
 6 Para.
 1 lit. f) GDPR.
 Our legitimate interest lies in the analysis, optimization, and economic operation of our site.